starkfell/ethical-hacking-guide/README.md

-# Ethical Hacking in 6 hours
+# Ethical Hacking Guide

-That's the goal.
+In Under 6 hours is the goal.

 <br/>